Kazi Anwar Hossain: Black September 1982

 During his year as club captain in 1982, Anwar was involved in one of the most notorious incidents in Bangladeshi football, named as the "Black September" event.
 The incident took place during a Dhaka Derby in September 1982, when three Abahani players (Kazi Salahuddin, Golam Rabbani Helal, Ashrafuddin Ahmed Chunnu) alongside Anwar were arrested for protesting the referee's decision which later progressed into a fight involving the respective fans.
 Surprisingly, the court held Anwar and his teammates responsible for conspiring a potential military coup, against military government Hussain Muhammad Ershad.
-Although Anwar was sentenced to six months in prison, he along with the other four footballers were released after 17 days.
+Although Anwar was sentenced to one year in prison, he along with the other four footballers were released after 17 days.

 Coaching career

 Anwar holds an AFC C License and has coached the likes of Wari Club, PWD SC and Eskaton Sabuj Sangha Club.
 He also established the Kazi Anwar Football Academy in 1997.
 The academy later went on to participate in the Pioneer Football League.